sivasatyanb/spag/README.md

-# MarkMyAnswer
+# SPaG Checker

-MarkMyAnswer is an AI-powered tool that assists you to check for spelling and grammar mistakes in your writing.
+This is an AI-powered tool that assists you to check for spelling and grammar mistakes in handwritten text.

-This project is currently still in development.
+The project is written in dart using the flutter framework.

-Any issues should be directed to: sivasatyan.b@gmail.com
+Siva